Gus Sorola

 Gustavo Raul "Gus" Sorola III (born February 22, 1978) is an American actor and podcast host.
-He is best known for his work with Rooster Teeth.

 Early life

 Sorola was born in Austin, and raised in Eagle Pass, Texas, near the Mexico–United States border.
 After choosing to drop out from Rice University, he started working at a tech support company, teleNetwork, where he met Rooster Teeth co-founders Burnie Burns and Geoff Ramsey.

 Career

-Sorola is a founding member of Rooster Teeth Productions.
-He is still currently employed at the company and appears in many of their productions.
+Sorola was a founding member of Rooster Teeth Productions, appearing in many of their productions.
+Sorola was employed by Rooster Teeth until their closure in May 2024.
 Since 2003, he has voiced the character of Richard Simmons in the machinima series Red vs. Blue.
 He was also a voice actor in The Strangerhood from 2004 to 2006.
 His live-action credits include Rooster Teeth Shorts, which started in 2009, and Immersion, which started in 2010.
 He also starred in three RT Docs: Unconventional, Why We're Here, and Common Ground.

-Sorola has also managed and hosted the Rooster Teeth Podcast (formerly known as the Drunk Tank) since 2008.
-On the podcast, Sorola shares many anecdotes about his life, including his childhood and early career.
+Sorola had also managed and hosted the Rooster Teeth Podcast (formerly known as the Drunk Tank) from its inception in 2008 until his final episode as the regular host on June 5, 2023.
+On the podcast, Sorola shared many anecdotes about his life, including his childhood and early career.
 He was also part of several other podcasts such as The Patch, Let Me Clarify, and Heroes & Halfwits.
 Since March 2020 he has co-hosted the award-winning podcast Black Box Down.
 Sorola was nominated for Host of the Year at the 2022 Quill Podcast Awards for his work on Black Box Down.
 In May 2022 he began co-hosting the ANMA podcast.